AaHaHaa/MMTools/README.md

 # MMTools
 This is the shared package to simulate pulse propagation in a fiber with GMMNLSE/UPPE.

 It solves the pulse propagation with RK4IP if single mode and MPA if multimode.
-Besides, it is implemented with an adaptive step-size control.
+Besides, it is implemented with an adaptive step-size control for both methods.
 Both passive and gain fibers can be simulated, where gain model includes Gaussian gain and rate-equation gain, for both single mode and multimode.
+Random mode coupling is included as well.

+For multimode, GPU computations (with Nvidia cuda) is highly recommended.
+I have written a lot of cuda files to speed up simulations.
+It is controlled by "sim.gpu_yes=true or false".

 For details, please see our paper: (link here; wait to be published).